 You blow-dry it and iron it too often

-If you’re ironing and blow-drying your hair very often, you may damage cuticles, dry out the hair and split the strands altogether.
+If you’re flat-ironing and blow-drying your hair very often, you may damage cuticles, dry out the hair and split the strands altogether.

 You may want to try roller setting instead of blow-drying your hair.
 The heat involved is a lot less so this is a gentler way to smooth out your hair.